rrthomas/sam/README.md

 ## Building SAM

-To build on a GNU-compatible system you will need GCC, Python (for the `samc` assembler) and SDL2 (on Ubuntu-compatible systems, install package `libsdl2-gfx-dev:i386`).
+To build on a GNU-compatible system you will need GCC, Python 3 (for the `samc` assembler) with pyyaml and pyyaml-include, and SDL2 (on Ubuntu-compatible systems, install package `libsdl2-gfx-dev:i386`).
 Run the script `mksam` with the desired code, and then run the resulting `sam` binary; for example:

 ```
 ./mksam graphics.yaml